MatteoVH/gem-challenge/README.md

 # gem-challenge

-to run test cases:
+on first download run:

-	ensure mocha is installed
+$ npm install

-		npm install mocha -g
+to test code run:

-	run
+$ npm test

-		npm test
+you can access the functions

-	you can access the function
+	hexToBase64
-		hexToBase64 by requiring module.js
+	xor

-		it is one of the functions on the object
+by requiring module.js they are both methods on the object returned by the require statement